dapr/docs/howto/setup-monitoring-tools/setup-prometheus-grafana.md

 ## Install Prometheus

-1. Create namespace for monitoring tool
+1. First create namespace that can be used to deploy the Grafana and Prometheus monitoring tools

 ```bash
 kubectl create namespace dapr-monitoring